NelsenEW/espdrone-clients/docs/dev_info_client.md

   Field                      Format    Comments
   -------------------------- --------- ----------------------------------------------------------------------------------------------------------------------------------------------
-  client\_side\_xmode        boolean   Sets weather the client side X-mode is activated or not (more info here) link\_uri                  string    The last successfully connected Crazyflie URI.
-This is used when you click \"Quick connect\" in the application auto\_reconnect            boolean   Set\'s if auto-reconnect is enabled or not ui\_update\_period         int       The minimum time (in ms) between UI updates for logging values enable\_debug\_driver      boolean   The Crazyflie API contains a driver for debugging the UI.
-This driver will act as a Crazyflie and can be used to simulate a number of issues open\_tabs                 string    A comma-separated list of the open tabs (using the tab.tabName attribute) input\_device              string    The readable name of the last used input device device\_config\_mapping    dict      A dictionary where the keys are readable input device names and the values are the last used mapping for the device
+  client\_side\_xmode        boolean   Sets weather the client side X-mode is activated or not (more info here) link\_uri                  string    The last successfully connected Espdrone URI.
+This is used when you click \"Quick connect\" in the application auto\_reconnect            boolean   Set\'s if auto-reconnect is enabled or not ui\_update\_period         int       The minimum time (in ms) between UI updates for logging values enable\_debug\_driver      boolean   The Espdrone API contains a driver for debugging the UI.
+This driver will act as a Espdrone and can be used to simulate a number of issues open\_tabs                 string    A comma-separated list of the open tabs (using the tab.tabName attribute) input\_device              string    The readable name of the last used input device device\_config\_mapping    dict      A dictionary where the keys are readable input device names and the values are the last used mapping for the device